fongchinghinunsw/SalesSystem/README.md

-**FOR MILESTONE 3 SUBMISSION DETAILS, SEE MILESTONE 3 SUBMISSION SECTION DOWN BELOW**
+**FOR MILESTONE 3 SUBMISSION DETAILS (HOW TO RUN, HOW TO TEST, ETC), SEE MILESTONE 3 SUBMISSION SECTION DOWN BELOW**

 # Sales System
 **COMP 1531 Group Project, 19T1**